dustinpfister/blog_posts/_posts/phaser-plugins.md

 ### 2.1 - The plug-in

-One way or another a plain object, or better yet an instance of Phaser.Plugin needs to be passed to game.plugins.add.
+One way or another a plain object, or better yet an instance of Phaser.Plugin needs to be passed to game.plugins.add, and this needs to be done in the create method of a state object.
+One way to design a plugin is to have a method that accepts the Phaser.game instance, and some options.
+Then I can create the plugin object by calling Phaser.plugin with the new keyword, and then pass the Phaser.game instance, and a reference to the plugin manager via game.plugins.

 ```js
 // the first plugin